webplatform/docs/css/properties/outline-width/index.md

 {{Page_Title}}
 {{Flags
 |High-level issues=Needs Topics, Missing Relevant Sections, Data Not Semantic, Unreviewed Import
-|Content=Incomplete, Not Neutral, Compatibility Incomplete, Examples Best Practices, Cleanup
+|Content=Incomplete, Not Neutral, Cleanup, Compatibility Incomplete, Examples Best Practices
+|Checked_Out=No
 }}
-{{Standardization_Status|}}
+{{Standardization_Status}}
 {{API_Name}}
-{{Summary_Section|The outline-color CSS property sets the color of the [[css/properties/outline|outline]] of an element.
+{{Summary_Section|The outline-width property sets the width of the [[css/properties/outline|outline]] of an element.
 An outline is a line that is drawn around elements, outside the border edge, to make the element stand out.}}
 {{CSS Property
 |Initial value=medium
 |Applies to=All elements